 Rubies have 9.0 hardness on the Mohs scale of mineral hardness, with only moissanite and diamonds being harder.
 This means that rubies are fantastic stones to be incorporated into jewellery for everyday wear such as rings, earrings, watches or pendants.

-The Martin Gear team has put together our top 4 favourite ruby settings to get you thinking about how you can incorporate this stunning stone into your jewellery collection.
+We have put together our top 4 favourite ruby settings to get you thinking about how you can incorporate this stunning stone into your jewellery collection.

 One: Rubies and Diamonds